MicrosoftDocs/OfficeDocs-SharePoint/migration/Export-AMR-API.md

 - **After migration verification** is done when migration is completed and is used to ensure the source and destination file metadata matches.
 - **Permission settings** are CSOM function calls made getting user permission information.

-## SharePoint Migration Export API (Migration Asynchronous Metadata Read)
+## Sharepoint Migration Export (Asynchronous Metadata Read) API

-The SharePoint Migration Export API (migration asynchronous metadata read) aims to reduce the CSOM calls in areas: incremental migration, after migration verification and permission settings.
+The Sharepoint Migration Export (Asynchronous Metadata Read) API aims to reduce the CSOM calls in areas: incremental migration, after migration verification and permission settings.

 >[!Note]
->The first version of the Migration Asynchronous Metadata Read API supports files, folders, lists, list items, and the document library.
+>The first version of the Sharepoint Migration Export (Asynchronous Metadata Read) API supports files, folders, lists, list items, and the document library.
 Permissions are expected to be covered in a subsequent version.

 Key supported features: